peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* The given arbitrary-precision decimal number whose decimal point is moved the given number of places.
+* The given arbitrary-precision decimal number whose decimal point is moved the specified number of places.
 Signals an invalid operation and returns not-a-number (NaN) if <code>ed2</code> is infinity or NaN, has an Exponent property other than 0.
-Signals an invalid operation and returns not-a-number (NaN) if <code>ec</code> defines a limited precision and exponent range and if
- <code>ed2</code> 's absolute value is greater than twice the sum of the context's
- EMax property and its Precision property.
+Signals an invalid operation and returns not-a-number (NaN) if <code>ec</code> defines a limited precision and exponent range and if <code>ed2</code> 's absolute value is greater than twice the sum of the context's EMax property and its Precision property.

 **Throws:**